gradle/develocity-build-config-samples/transforms-caching-experiment/README.md

 You can then use the published build scans to evaluate how caching artifact transforms affects your overall build time.

-If results show that (remote) caching of transforms is not beneficial for your project, you can disable caching for (specific) transforms using the flags in this script.
+If results show that (remote) caching of transforms is not beneficial for your project, you can disable caching for (specific) transforms using the flag `-Dorg.gradle.internal.transform-caching-disabled`, which is also used in this script.

 ## Requirements